Go Back Email Link

 Notes

-This salad is ideal for making ahead.
+This salad is ideal for making ahead and meal prepping.
 Simply keep the chicken, chopped salad, nuts, shallots and dressing in separate containers, then toss everything together just before serving.
 It’s also a great option for picnics or easy lunches.

 • Poach and shred the chicken 2–3 days in advance.